Hervar77/infinity-doc/mkdocs/api/infinity.noSql.md

 Parameters:

 - collection: `string`
-  >the name of the collection to be altered
+  >The name of the collection to be altered.

 - query: [`infinity.noSql.queryArray`](#infinity.noSql.queryArray_interface)
-  >an array containing the query parameters
+  >An array containing the query parameters.

 Return type: `number`